aboudou/movingraspi/MovingRaspi/README.md

 Depending on the date you got Adafruit\_MCP230xx.py, you may have a version which works with MCP23017 chip, but not with MCP23008 chip.

-* If you have downloaded the file starting December 28, 2012, it will be OK.i
+* If you have downloaded the file starting December 28, 2012, it will be OK.
 * If you have downloaded the file before December 27, 2012, you'll have to download it again.
 * If you have downloaded the file on December 27, 2012, check at the beginning of the file for the following lines of code :